-If you are on your way via the northen route and pass Lae Pendaroh Waterfall during day time, this place can be a photo hunting spot or a rest area.
-Every day, there are people who stop by the waterfall.
+If you are on your way via the northern route and pass Lae Pendaroh Waterfall during day time, this place can be a photo hunting spot or a rest area.
+Every day, some people stop by the waterfall.
 Even though they are there only for a while, they usually choose to take pictures with Lae Pendaroh Waterfall in the background before continuing their journey.

 Down the waterway is the rafting location that starts right at Lae Pendaroh Waterfall and finishes at any part of Lau Renun.
 You will need to bring your own rafting facilities to Lae Pendaroh Waterfall as no facility is available for rent on the spot.